AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-report.md

 <p align="center"><img src="img/StreamMonitor.png" width="750")<p>

-# 3 - ntegration and Extension
+# 3 - Integration and Extension

 ### 3.1 Produce an integrated architecture for the logging and monitoring of both batch and near-realtime ingestion features (Part 1, Point 5 and Part 2, Points 4-5) so that you as a platform provider could know the amount of data ingested and existing errors/performance for individual tenants.